 3.7 Create social media accounts for your brand

 Chapter 4.
-What marketing managers need to do
+What marketing managers need to do for a new website launch

 A marketing team doesn't merely work on launching a new website, they work on launching a product or a number of services and on presenting them to potential customers.
 Here's what they may be working on while the site's offline.